RiddhiParmar1995/Banking_analytics/README.md

    - There are very less transactions occure in the month of december so bank should give some offer to maximize the transaction frequency.
    - There are 20.43K high-risk transactions which need further investigation.
    - The Delinquency Rate is 10.84% (7,106 out of 65,535 loans).
 This reflects a moderate credit risk and serves as a warning that the bank should closely monitor borrowers loan statuses.

+   ### Limitations

+     We don't have exact amount to calculate the high risk transactions so it became more difficult to find accurate high risk transactions.